Hair loss types: Frontal fibrosing alopecia self-care

 Understand that treatment takes time to work.
 It’s natural to want to see results as soon as you start treatment.
 On average, patients begin to see results about 6 to 18 months after beginning treatment.
 The sooner you start treatment, the better your outcome.

 Be gentle with your skin.
 FFA causes inflammation.
 Where you have hair loss, being very gentle can avoid more inflammation.
-This means washing your face (and other areas) gently with your fingertips.
+This means washing your face (and other areas where you have hair loss) gently with your fingertips.
 You want to use a mild, fragrance-free cleanser in these areas.

 Reduce your use of hair-styling tools that generate heat (e.g., blow dryers and curling irons).
 Heat tends to speed up inflammation in the skin.
 Reducing your use of heated styling tools may reduce inflammation on your scalp.

 Ask your dermatologist about ways to hide noticeable hair loss.
 If you want to hide signs of hair loss, tell your dermatologist.
-A dermatologist can tell you how to camouflage hair loss in a way that gives you a natural look.
+A dermatologist can tell you how to disguise FFA in a way that gives you a natural look.
 You may be able to apply a powder to your scalp that hides the hair loss.
 With the right technique, this can look completely natural.
 Your dermatologist may also recommend other options for hiding hair loss.

 Consider joining a support group.
-Is hair loss making you feel sad or less capable?
+Is hair loss making you feel sad or self-conscious?
 When hair loss takes an emotional toll, talking about it with others who are experiencing hair loss can help.

-The Cicatricial Alopecia Research Foundation offers support groups for people who have a scarring type of hair loss like FFA.
-To find out more about these support groups, go to CARF: Support and meetings.
+The Scarring Alopecia Foundation offers support groups for people who have a scarring type of hair loss like FFA.
+To find out more about these support groups, go to: SAF: Support and meetings.

 Lis-Święty A, Brzezińska-Wcisło L. “Frontal fibrosing alopecia: a disease that remains enigmatic.”
 Postepy Dermatol Alergol.
 2020;37(4):482-9.